Public image of Elon Musk: Controversy with Vincenzo de Luca

-In April 2025, Elon Musk became the target of a public outburst by Vincenzo De Luca, President of the Campania region.
+In April 2025, Elon Musk became the target of a public outburst by Vincenzo De Luca, President of the Campania region of Italy.
 During a press interaction, De Luca referred to Musk as a "crazy drug addict" and stated that he "should be locked up in a psychiatric hospital," suggesting a 5150 psychiatric hold, known in Italy as TSO (Trattamento Sanitario Obbligatorio).

-De Luca also criticized Italian Prime Minister Giorgia Meloni for associating with Musk, implying a contradiction with her party’s claimed values of "God, Fatherland and Family".
-He added further insults, accusing Musk of being "a cokehead, a junkie, a nutcase" and referencing Musk’s numerous children as part of his critique.
+De Luca also criticized Italian Prime Minister Giorgia Meloni for associating with Musk, implying a contradiction with her party's claimed values of "God, Fatherland and Family".
+He added further insults, accusing Musk of being "a cokehead, a junkie, a nutcase" and referencing Musk's numerous children as part of his critique.

-Musk responded on X by sharing a screenshot of a Grok AI-generated roast in Italian, captioned “Buono sera, buono sera …”.
+Musk responded on X by sharing a screenshot of a Grok AI-generated roast in Italian, captioned "Buono sera, buono sera …".
 He later referred to De Luca as a "poor deluded fool" and mocked the authenticity of mainstream news.

+Jury opinions in trials

+During jury selection on in a 2023 trial related to Musk's acquisition of Twitter, numerous prospective jurors expressed strong views about him, with some describing him as "dishonest", "arrogant", or "power-hungry", while others viewed him favorably as an "innovative entrepreneur".
+In a 2026 report, than a third of the prospective jurors in a Twitter acquisition-related trial indicated that their opinions of Musk would make it difficult for them to remain impartial, which was attributed to his status as a public figure.